 Payroll schedules need to toe the line between appeasing employees and doing what’s right for your company’s bottom line.

-The more frequent payroll occurs at your organization, the more strain you place on your operations team.
+The more frequently you run payroll at your organization, the more strain you place on your operations team.
 Higher frequency payroll is also more expensive to maintain.
-Less frequency with payroll interferes with employee happiness, which can cost a significant amount in lost productivity and engagement over the long run.
+Reduced payroll frequency, however, interferes with employee happiness, which can cost a significant amount in lost productivity and engagement over the long run.

 The pros and cons of a weekly pay schedule

-Payroll administration needs to account for more than just the weekly payments provided to employees.
-Payroll also includes the following:
+Time-consuming for businesses: Payroll administration needs to account for more than just the weekly payments provided to employees.
+It also includes the following:

 - Wage garnishments